 Geelong was once home to many industries involved in wool

 processing.
-There are many different parts of the process to turn fleece
+There are many parts of the process to turn fleece

 into fabric.
 The first is scouring.

-The scour we have on display in Gallery 2 was from what is
+The scour on display at the Museum was from, what is

 water.
 Most scours in Australia have closed because the fees for

 discharging water were too high.
-There are only 3 still operating in Australia
+There are only three operating in Australia

 – Robinson’s is one of them.

 The effluent caused by scouring was a major problem for the